CentOS-virt7/xen/README.md

     stg import -M ${path_to_package_repo}/SOURCES/xen-queue.am

-Now you can manipulate the patchqueue using normal stackgit commands.
-For example, if you wanted to import the patch from XSA-150:
+## Importing patches to the patchqueue

+Once you have the tree, you can import new patches to the queue like this:

+    ./repo import-patches /path/to/xsas/xsa150.patch

+Once you've imported all the patches and everything works, update `SOURCES/xen-queue.am` like this:

+    ./repo sync-queue

+Or to do the above manually, from the `UPSTREAM/xen.git` repo:

     stg import -m /path/to/xsas/xsa150.patch